jitendrakyadav/pgmsolutions/readme.txt

 	c.
 Answer the questions which composer asks in interactive mode:
 		i.
 Package name: <vendor-name>/<package-name>    (for me it's: jitendrayy/hello-world) ii.
 Description: My first Composer project
 		iii.
-Author: <your-name> <your-mail-id>  (for me it's: Jitendra Yadav <jitendray@cybage.com>, but here some bug in composer, due to this reason it's not accepting it's own format, so just press Enter key with blank and let composer accept/keep their suggested value, later we would modify composer.json file) iv.
+Author: <your-name> <your-mail-id>  (for me it's: Jitendra Yadav <jitendray@cybage.com>, but here some bug in composer, due to this reason composer is not accepting it's own format, so just press Enter key with blank and let composer accept/keep their suggested value, later we would modify composer.json file) iv.
 Minimum Stability: dev
 		v.
 Package Type: library
 		vi.
 License: just press Enter key with blank